 - Reflectors if you don’t intend to wear a reflective vest during your tour.

 - Rain covers for any and all of your cycle’s parts and surfaces.

-- Mirror that’s either helmet or handlebar mounted plus an air horn that’s handy if you run into goat herds.
+- A mirror that’s either a helmet or handlebar-mounted plus an air horn that’s handy if you run into goat herds.

 - Don’t leave home without a respectable gaggle of bungee cords, webbing straps, and a bike lock.

 - If you’re spoiled, feel free to brag about your GPS bike computer, and you’ll look even smarter if you bring an extra battery for it.

 Repair essentials for a worry-free tour